 Photo by Don Lee, Banff Centre

-Soon, I stopped mentioning performances advertised in the local papers, and that part of our social life shut down.
+Soon, I stopped mentioning upcoming performances advertised in the local papers, and that part of our social life shut down.

 Depression eventually found me.
 As an artistic person I missed the exposure to this form of creative expression.
-I knew Robert would have had no problem with me attending the events alone, but I couldn’t do it.
+I knew Robert would have had no problem with me attending the events alone but I couldn’t do it.
 I was already feeling as if I lived in the 90 percent of life he didn’t see.
 If I started attending theatre events without him, I would be increasing the percentage of shadow between us.

-In April of 2016 I read an article in The Richmond News about Vocaleye Descriptive Arts Society who partners with local theatre companies and event organizers to provide live descriptive services for blind or partially-sighted attendees.
+In April of 2016, I read an article in The Richmond News about Vocaleye Descriptive Arts Society who partnered with local theatre companies and event organizers to provide live descriptive services for blind or partially-sighted attendees.
 I discussed the option with Robert and we decided to try it, signing up as members, and then purchasing tickets for the July 24th matinee performance of Bard on the Beach’s The Merry Wives of Windsor.

 The title of the play attracted us because Robert grew up in Windsor, Ontario.
 Unfortunately, the theatre’s tent seemed to trap the summer’s heat causing rivers of sweat to flow down our faces and drench our clothing.
 It became so unbearably hot Robert and I left at the intermission.